sala91/GrandEventCentral/README.md

 Migration should be done towards: https://bunit.egilhansen.com/

 # Other notes
-offline-list-generator.ps1 is atm a baby, therefore needs proper path setting for it to be of some use.

 For Facebook event integration is available only to Facebook Marketing Partners.
 One can register on this page for this: https://developers.facebook.com/products/official-events-api/